Comparing Travel Credit Cards

 Criteria used: Rewards rates, rewards categories, sign-up bonus, point values, transfer partners, redemption options, redemption flexibility, annual fee, other rates and fees, travel credits, airport lounge access, travel accident insurance, lost luggage reimbursement, concierge service, other travel benefits, travel portal functionality, credit needed, customer service, events or other perks

 Editor's take on the best travel credit cards

-This general-purpose travel card was already a solid, straightforward product, not only offering excellent rewards benefits, but providing no foreign transaction fee and up to $100 credit for Global Entry or TSA Pre-Check when you use your Venture Rewards – perfect for shows and shopping in London.
+This general-purpose travel card was already a solid, straightforward product, not only offering excellent rewards benefits, but providing no foreign transaction fee and up to $100 credit for Global Entry or TSA Pre-Check when you use your Venture Rewards – perfect for sightseeing and shopping this summer.
 But now there's more than just the standard rewards, which include 50,000 miles after a $3,000 spend within 3 months from account opening and 2X miles on every purchase.

-The Venture Rewards partners with 14 airlines, with the possibility of more to come.
-There's also the 10X miles on spending at thousands of hotels through hotels.com/venture.
+The Venture Rewards partners with 15 airlines, with the possibility of more to come.
+There's also the 10X miles on spending at thousands of hotels through hotels.com/venture through January 2020.
 That means a $2,000 stay brings you 20,000 miles.
 No other major card offers this other than the VentureOne Rewards card.
 This card also enjoys the travel and shopping benefits of Visa Signature, including complimentary concierge service, extended warranty, shopping discounts and auto rental collision damage waiver.